Home / Blog

 Do you want to discover my commitment to the publishing world?

 Come on in and let me explain this adventurous journey.
 I started in the Fall of 2018 when The Knock was originally published with a small, local company called Back Channel Press in Portsmouth, New Hampshire.
-Nancy Grossman and I met for coffee, and she became my mentor, and my friend, guiding me step-by-step through the initial publishing process.
+Nancy Grossman and I met for coffee, and she became my mentor, and a friend, guiding me step-by-step through the initial publishing process.
 She helped me organize the illustrations and did the graphic design for the book.
-She got my International Standard Book Number (ISBN) from the Library of Congress, which shows I own the rights to the book.
+She got me my International Standard Book Number (ISBN) from the Library of Congress, which shows I own the rights to the book.
 I was so green I didn’t even know what copyright meant!
-She found me a printer with a great offset price.
+She found me an offset printer with a great price.
 Finally, the moment came when I got to hold my own book.
 Oh, the excitement of seeing a dream come true!
 I was a published author.
 But it never occurred to me to have a business plan.
 Now the job of selling became mine!

 I googled every article I could find to learn as much as I could.
 I went to our local library, the museums, stores, basically any outlet I could think of to get my book in the hands of the public.
 Sitting at home wasn’t an option; I had a book to promote.
 Every penny I earned at my day job supplemented my aspiring writing career.